inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 - Proof verification times vary but are generally under 1s per proof
 - Proof sizes vary depending on circuit complexity, in the range of 50kb-1mb
 - Trusted setup files (KZG commitments) must be present on each subtensor node for the purposes of proof verification.
 In total, 16GB of persistent storage is required for the KZG files.
+- Proving times, memory and CPU consumption are all subject to the dynamic complexity of each circuit defined.
+Decentralized proving clusters such as [Omron] can abstract the work of proving away from validators entirely as demonstrated in the [Proof of Weights SDK].

 > Note that each circuit must be constrained in terms of maximum complexity to prevent the circuit from becoming too large to be practical for the network.

 #### Scaling Considerations

-Based on the average proof sizes and verification times from the benchmarks above, scaled load is estimated as follows.
+Based on the average proof sizes and verification times from the benchmarks above, scaled load is estimated as follows assuming 100% feature uptake.

 | Scenario             | Validators | Subnets | Total Verification Time per Tempo | Total Proof Size per Tempo |
 | -------------------- | ---------- | ------- | --------------------------------- | -------------------------- |